Want to read this article later?

 Please discuss a specific deal/case that you were involved with, outlining your role in the matter.

-I provided assistance on several connected share purchase and asset purchase deals while sitting with the corporate team.
-This was a particularly demanding deal and I was given a large amount of responsibility from the outset.
-This involved helping senior fee-earners draft key documents, communicate with the sellers' solicitors and organise the data room.
-Although the deal did involve a few late nights, completing the matter to the delight of the client was incredibly rewarding.
+I provided assistance on several corporate finance and real estate finance deals while sitting with the banking team.
+These sorts of deals can be particularly demanding as there are so many conditions precedents which need to be satisfied before a deal is completed.
+You are also working to tight deadlines.
+I was given a large amount of responsibility from the outset.
+This involved helping senior fee-earners draft key documents, keeping track of the progress of the condition precedents, communicating with the borrower’s solicitors and assisting the client with due diligence.
+Although such deals did involve a few late nights, completing the matter to the delight of the client was very rewarding.

 How does the qualification process work at the firm?

 During your penultimate seat with DWF, the NQ job list is issued to the second-year trainees.
 You apply like you would do for a normal seat rotation.
-Depending on the competition for jobs in a particular area, you may also end up having to interview for the role (as I did!).
+Depending on the competition for jobs in a particular area, you may also end up having to interview for the role.

 Please discuss a current/recent specific deal/case, outlining your role in the matter.